-\paragraph{Continuum of Voters and the Objective Function.} In the discussion below, we will consider a more general setting where the underlying metric space is finite and voters $V$ form a distribution over this metric, and define a continuum.
-This essentially relaxes the discrete voters into a continuous space, and such a transformation cannot reduce distortion, since the discrete case is a special case.
+\paragraph{Continuum of Voters and the Objective Function.} In the discussion below, for the worst-case analysis, we allow the electorate to be represented by a probability distribution over a finite metric support, normalized to unit mass.
+This relaxation cannot reduce distortion, since every finite electorate is a special case.
 We therefore view the voters as forming a distribution over the metric space.
 We will write $\rho(v)$ as the density of a voter at $v$ and normalize $\sum_{v \in V}\rho(v)$ into unit mass.
-The variables $X,Y\colon V\to \mathbb{R}$ are fixed by the instance and determine $f(AC), f(CB)$ through their one-dimensional distributions, $\mathcal{D}_X, \mathcal{D}_Y$.
+The variables $X,Y\colon V\to \mathbb{R}$ are fixed by the instance and determine $f(AC), f(CB)$ through their one-dimensional distributions, denoted $\mathcal{D}_X, \mathcal{D}_Y$.